“I am seeking, I am striving,

 Not long after this terrible episode, the villagers of Arles signed a petition to have Vincent admitted into an asylum.
 It was extremely difficult for him there because he was not allowed any freedoms, nor was he allowed to paint.
 After he was released he continued to paint for a while, but voluntarily admitted himself into a different hospital later on where he was allowed many freedoms and even given an extra room in which to set up a studio and paint.
 It was here that he painted his famous work, Starry Night.

 He did not live long after this.
 On July 29, 1890, Vincent van Gogh died of a self-inflicted gunshot wound to the chest, believing he was a failure as an artist and having only sold one painting in his lifetime.
-However, his distinctive style of painting began a whole new form of art called, Expressionism.
+However, his distinctive style of painting inspired a whole new form of art called, Expressionism.

 The only art review to appear in his lifetime was by art critic, Albert Aurier who wrote: